Male Breast Reduction

 4. Can I avoid general anaesthetic?

 5. What is the cost?

 If you would like a tailored quote, please book an initial consultation to discuss your condition and treatment options with your chosen consultant.
-Once the initial consultation is complete, you will receive your a tailored quote for your treatment.
-Please call us on 01709 464200 or email email@example.com if you wish to receive a guide price for any specific treatments.
+Once the initial consultation is complete, you will receive a quote for your treatment.
+Please call us on 01709 464200 or email firstname.lastname@example.org if you wish to receive a guide price for any specific treatments.